Ricardo Carvalho: Style of play

 As such throughout his career, he was often paired with a more physical centre-back, such as his defensive partner at Chelsea, John Terry, whose powerful and aggressive playing style was complemented by Carvalho's mobility, technique, intelligence, speed of thought, and ball–playing ability.
-Despite not being as tall as most centre-backs (1.83 m), Carvalho was also known for his ability to win aerial duels against larger, more physical opponents, as demonstrated by the three headed goals he scored against Manchester United with Rio Ferdinand (1.91 m) and Nemanja Vidić (1.90 m) in defence.
+Despite not being as tall as most centre-backs at 1.83 m (6 ft 0 in), Carvalho was also known for his ability to win aerial duels against larger, more physical opponents, as demonstrated by the three headed goals he scored against Manchester United with Rio Ferdinand and Nemanja Vidić in defence.
 In the same UEFA Champions League's official magazine interview, he stated:

 (...)
 At Porto there were taller centre-backs than me, but they were on the bench because I was quicker, I turned quicker.
 I said to the coach, 'I have to grow a bit.'
 But he said: 'No, you'll start to get slow to turn, slow to run.
 You're good, you are there now.' (...)
 A defender is one thing, football is about defending and playing.
 Normally, play comes from us defenders so we have to defend, not concede, close down space, be focused on the strikers and after all that try to get a move going. (...)

 Carvalho's Real Madrid profile described him as "known for his perfect positioning, his foresight and his ability to advance the ball out of the first third".
 At his peak, Carvalho was regarded by several pundits and football figures as one of the best defenders in the world, and is considered to be one of the greatest defenders in the history of the Premier League.

 Coaching career

-He was most recently the assistant manager of Andre Villas Boas in French club Marseille.
+Throughout André Villas-Boas' time as manager of French club Olympique de Marseille, Carvalho served as his assistant manager.